CodeBalch25/Product-Trend-AI/QUICK_REFERENCE.md

 ---

-## 🔧 CAPABILITIES
+## CAPABILITIES

-### ✅ Auto-Fixes (70-98% confidence)
+### Auto-Fixes (85-98% confidence)
 - Database column expansion
-- NULL violations → defaults
+- NULL violations to defaults
-- Duplicate keys → upsert
+- Duplicate keys to upsert
-- KeyError → dict.get()
+- KeyError to dict.get()
-- AttributeError → getattr()
+- AttributeError to getattr()
-- ImportError → pip install
+- ImportError to pip install
-- CORS errors → middleware update
+- CORS errors to middleware update
-- Validation errors → schema update
+- Validation errors to schema update
-- Missing files → create
+- Missing files to create
-- Slow queries → add indexes
+- Slow queries to add indexes

 ---

-## 🎯 WHEN TO CHECK LOGS
+## WHEN TO CHECK LOGS

 | Scenario | Command |
 |----------|---------|